dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 - Equinix Metal provides no backup as a Service.
 Backups must be configured and operated by the customer or their delegated management partner
 	- This is because Equinix Metal deliberately inserts no management vector into the customer's side of the environment.
 We want customers to trust the demarcation border between their of the dedicated environment and ares is strong and persisted.
-- The disks an instance are local, they are not network attached or automagicked.
+- The disks inside an instance are local, they are not network attached or automagicked.
 	- They must also be monitored by the customer, where for reserved instances, coordination of replacements in conjunction with support is available.
 		- On-demand customers should rely on being able to provision capacity to accomadate failure.
 - Equinix Metal provides few, if any, instances with a hardware RAID controller.